BloomTechBackend/Amazon-Kindle-Publishing-Service/README.md

 time.
 A client will only wait so long for a response, so it is helpful to quickly return a successful response acknowledging the work is under way.
 The service will then continue to work on the request as it continues to receive other, new requests.
 The service is working on these requests concurrently - we can think of this as multi-tasking for now.
-We’ll spend a lot more time in this unit and future units digging into the concept of concurrency much more deeply.

-Examine the folders in the starter project to be sure you are familiar with their contents.
-Everything you need to start the project and create/populate your DynamoDB tables has been provided.

 #### Remember: U.P.E.R.

-Note:  You may need to add ***Mock***s to some tests as you progress through the Mastery Tasks.

 &nbsp;